Barbie Almalbis

-Yvette Barbra Hontiveros Almalbis-Honasan (born August 26, 1977), better known as Barbie Almalbis, is a Filipino singer-songwriter.
+Yvette Barbra Hontiveros Almalbis (born August 26, 1977), better known as Barbie Almalbis, is a Filipino singer, songwriter and guitarist.

 Formerly the lead singer of the bands Hungry Young Poets and Barbie's Cradle, she pursued a solo career in 2005, releasing her self-titled compilation album, Barbie: The Singles.

 In 2006, she released her debut solo album, Parade.
 Her music is characterised by a rather quirky, but endearing vocal style, and guitar work.

-Almabis is a capable guitarist in her own right and a painter; she is a born-again Christian and is married to Martin Honasan (the son of Sen. Gringo Honasan), a painter and scion of a Philippine political family.
-The couple named their firstborn Noa Stina.
-Her sister-in-law is Kai Honasan who does keyboards and vocals on the band Autotelic.
-She is also cousins with Pia and Risa Hontiveros.

 In 2016, she was chosen to interpret Nica del Rosario's composition "Ambon" at the 2016 edition of Himig Handog: P-Pop Love Songs.